MAD-SG/generative-ai-start-to-surrender/docs/book/chapter6_SDE_based/SDE4_DDPM_DSM.md

 #  Stochastic Differential Equation for DDPM and DSM

-In this section, we show how connect SDE with the denoising defussion probabilistic model and the denoising score matching
+In this section, we show how connect SDE with the denoising defussion probabilistic model and the denoising score matching.

+## Autocorrelation

 In the context of the excerpt, the term “autocorrelation function” refers to the covariance